OfficeDev/teams-toolkit/docs/sdk/teamsfx.botbuildercloudadapter.notificationbot.findallchannels.md

 ## BotBuilderCloudAdapter.NotificationBot.findAllChannels() method

-Returns all [Channel](./teamsfx.channel.md) where predicate is true, and empty array otherwise.
+Return all [Channel](./teamsfx.channel.md) where predicate is true, and empty array otherwise.
 (Ensure the bot app is installed into the `General` channel, otherwise empty array will be returned.)

 <b>Signature:</b>